shri1984/study-images/Genetic_Database.md

 go to this link to install in Linux.

 ###### Prepare database

 Don’t do this either (if you want to try, go to blast manual on how to make blast database).
+Database is the one you blast your query against.
 I made this for you.
-Database is the one you blast your query against.
 I choose database which is 'teleost' specific.
+Nucleotide database at NCBI doesnt exist species wise.
+Hence database is huge and runs upto 100-200s Gigabytes.
+So we need to filter databases to restrict to our group of interest.

 Go to FTP server of the NCBI and look for premade blast database. https://ftp.ncbi.nlm.nih.gov/blast/db/ or